Geta/Tags/README.md

 - Checkout the repository
 - Install Docker on your local machine: https://docs.docker.com/get-started/
-- [Optional] Install the Docker extension for Visual Studio
+- Install the Docker extension for Visual Studio

 ### Get started

 Set the `docker-compose` as default project (if not already by default).
 Now, the required images are downloaded (windows server and sql server), this will take some time.
-Note, that this is only needed once.
+Note, this only happens the first time after that it cached on your local machine.
 See Output window (source Docker) to follow the progress.
+After you see the line 'Docker containers are ready', you are ready to run the project.

 ![Docker output](docs/images/docker-output.PNG)